Advanced Placement® (AP®)

 Established in 1955 by the College Board, the AP Program is considered a standard for academic excellence in the United States.
 AP courses with qualifying exam grades are accepted for credit, advanced placement or both, by most American colleges and universities.

 In addition, AP courses and exam grades are used in the admissions process in more than 400 universities outside of the United States.
-Students enrolled in an AP course at QSI Chengdu are required to take the AP exam in May.
-QSI Chengdu administers all AP Exams on campus each year.
+Students enrolled in an AP course at QSI Sarajevo are required to take the AP exam in May.

 AP International Diploma (APID)